RylanDS7/Obsidian-Notes/Quantum Mechanics/Angular Momentum (Quantum).md

 \hat{L}_- \ |\ell, m \rangle = \hbar \sqrt{(\ell + m) (\ell - m + 1)} \ |\ell, m-1 \rangle
 $$
 We can see that $m$ can range from $-\ell$ to $\ell$ in integer steps.

+In this formalism, when adding multiple angular momentum states (such as a physical angular momentum and spin vector) we need to use the Clebsch-Gordon coefficients to switch to the basis of the added states.
+This process can result in the states of two particles becoming [[Entangled States]].